panzi/u4pak/README.md

     u4pak.py pack <archive> <files>         - create .pak archive u4pak.py mount <archive> <mount-point>  - mount archive as read-only file system

-Only unencryped and uncompressed archives of version 1, 2, 3 and 4 are supported.
+For unpacking only unencryped archives of version 1, 2, 3, 4, and 7 are supported,
-Note that only version 2 and 3 are tested and version 4 is read-only.
+for packing only version 1, 2, and 3.

+**NOTE:** If you know (cheap) games that use other archive versions please tell me!
+Especially if its 5 or 6.
+There is a change in how certain offsets are handled at some point, but since I only have an example file of version 7 I don't know if it happened in version 5, 6, or 7.

 The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package.
 If it's not available the rest is still working.